bitovi/academy/src/angular/3-creating-components/creating-components.md

 ✏️ **Quit process by running `Ctrl + C`.**

 While we are building the component, it will be nice to see it in the application.
 One of the ways components can be rendered is by putting them in markup.
-We'll do this by putting our `<pmo-home></pmo-home>` tag in our base app component markup.
+We’ll do this by putting our `<pmo-home></pmo-home>` tag in our base app component markup.
 To see the
 `<pmo-home>` component, do the following.

 ✏️ Run: